awwaiid/thelackthereof/content/VSCode Stripped Down.md

 ## Things that I wish were different

 * Opening a new window instead of inline-terminal-editing is jarring, but I'm getting used to it
 * When I do have multiple panes open I would love to pretend these are more or less windows like my in window manager.
 BUT ... [there is no focus-follows-mouse](https://github.com/microsoft/vscode/issues/93772)!
+I added some keybindings that help though.
-* This transparent background not being quite right is still bothering me
+* I'm still not convinced on the transparent background